jdaw1/placemat/Documentation/document.md

 ### Distillation log ###

 Various log outputs are produced by the software.
-Some might help bebugging.
+Some might help debugging.
-Others, such as listing fonts used, are to help those using old placemats as inspiration for new.
+Others, such as listing the used fonts, are to help those using old placemats as inspiration for new.
-The log can go to three places, controlled by three Booleans.
+The log can be output in any of three places, controlled by three Booleans.
 * `OutputLogToLog`: there is no reason not to do this.
-* `OutputLogToPage`: appears at the end, and generally a good idea (except when the pages are to be converted to a GIF animation, or if many copies are to be printed by somebody inattentive).
+* `OutputLogToPage`: as printable page(s) at the end of the document, and generally a good idea (except when the pages are to be converted to a GIF animation, or if many copies are to be printed by somebody inattentive).
-* `OutputLogToAnnotation`, a small pop-up text box on the last page of the PDF &mdash; necessary only when `OutputLogToPage` is false.
+* `OutputLogToAnnotation`, a small pop-up text box on the last page of the PDF &mdash; by default only when `OutputLogToPage` is `false`.

 `LogThisExtra` contains a string, perhaps a multi-line string, which is output to the log file.